kakatcy/pro-mern-book/README.md

      - implemented the About page and compared browser-rendered version and server-rendered version.
 3. Webpack for the Server
      - used webpack for the server and solved the compatible issues between webpack and server-side node packages.
+4. HMR for the Server
+     - used HMR to reload the modules automatically in the back-end, then we don't have to  restart for every change.

 ## Chapter 11: React-Bootstrap